raj80rk/js-crawler/README.md

 Contributions are welcome!
 Please submit issues or pull requests to help improve the tool.
 For major changes, open an issue first to discuss potential updates.

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.